-This delicious vegan black bean chili is so easy to make and requires very little effort in the kitchen.
+This delicious vegan adzuki and black bean chilli is so easy to make and requires very little effort in the kitchen.
 Served with all the toppings, it is a taste sensation!
 It is such a tasty vegan and gluten-free meal to serve to guests and can be made in advance and re-heated on the day.
 This recipe is not spicy so that it is suitable to cook for children for a family-friendly plant-based meal.
 Just add sliced jalapenos and tabasco to the adult portions!

 Jump to: